nuggetwheat/abcm2ps/CHORDS.md

 To import the `irealpro.html` file into iReal Pro, double-click on it in the Mac Finder App to import it into iReal Pro installed on a mac.
-To import it into iReal Pro installed on your iPhone or Android device, mail the file to yourself as an attachment and then open the attachment on your phone.
+To import it into iReal Pro installed on your iPhone or Android device, email the file to yourself as an attachment and then open the attachment on your iPhone or Android device.

 ### Mode: complexity